 |In Year 3 of program||$5,000/8 months|

 |In Year 4 of program or later||Ineligible to apply|

 Student Funding Caps

-Scotia Scholars Award applicants may receive a pro-rated award if their funding would otherwise exceed institutional caps or may be named an Honourary Scotia Scholar (i.e. no funding will be issued) if the applicant holds additional scholarships which exceed institutional funding caps.
-Participating institutions maintain their own policies for governing total funding caps for Trainee support.
-For information on the institutional funding cap policies please contact your institutional representative.
+Scotia Scholars Award applicants may receive a pro-rated award if their funding would otherwise exceed institutional funding caps or may be named an Honourary Scotia Scholar (i.e. no funding will be issued) if the applicant holds additional scholarships.
+Participating institutions maintain their own policies for governing funding caps for trainee support.
+Please contact your institutional representative for more information.

 Dates and Deadlines

 Application deadline: January 31, 2020 by 2:00 PM (AT)